mantik-ai/tutorials/tutorials/user_guide.md

  - We only support containerized projects.
  - An additional file for the compute backend configuration is needed.
- - An apptainer (singularity) image must be present in the `mlproject` directory.
+ - An Apptainer (Singularity) image must be present in the MLproject directory.

+ _Note:_ Singularity CE (community edition) has been renamed to Apptainer.

 ### Running in containers